mohamedawnallah/Kalbonyan_Elmarsos/Udemy/The Git & Github bootcamp/Readme.md

    Projet Site: usernme.github.io/repo-name  (Each Github Repo repo can have a corresponding hosted website )

-📌 It is convenient to publish your project site on branch called "gh-pages"
+📌 It is convenient to publish your project site on branch called `gh-pages`

 📌 The Problems with Working on a single branch